-El Paso Electric will not directly market any energy efficiency-related products or services to the Participants.
+El Paso Electric will not directly market any energy efficiency-related products or services to its customers.
 Entering into an agreement with El Paso Electric does not imply El Paso Electric's endorsement or approval of any products or services.
 El Paso Electric makes no representation of the benefits of any particular technology or energy efficiency measure eligible for incentives under this Program.
-The selection of an energy efficiency measure is at the discretion of the Participant.
+The selection of an energy efficiency measure is at the discretion of the individual customer.